- Accommodation on double occupancy basis

 Far & High Travel provides Korean- or Japanese-made SUVs or minivans, or Japanese coaster buses, depending on the group size.
 Drivers are skilled and know Bhutan’s roadways.
 Drivers, unlike guides, may speak little or no English.
 Flat tires and mechanical breakdowns are possible in these conditions, but our drivers are capable of taking the situations under control.
 We will appreciate your cooperation and flexibility when something unexpected happens during the tour.

 Majority of Bhutanese hotels are small properties with 25 or 30 rooms; some are even smaller.
-They are built in local architectural style and has traditional Bhutanese decor.
+They are built in local architectural styles and have traditional Bhutanese decor.
 They are classified as “three-star” properties, but in fact have limited choices even you want to upgrade.
 You will have private bathroom with running hot and cold water.
-There may be disparity in the rooms; so travelers of the same group may get different type of rooms.
+There may be disparity in the rooms; so travelers of the same group may get different types of rooms.
 Toiletry supplies may be limited.
 Hotels in the towns may have internet and long distance calling available.

 Some international chain resorts, such as Aman Kora, Uma Paro, Taj, and some heritage hotels, can be booked at an additional cost.